720kb/ndm/README.md

 More features:

-You can edit project package.json in-place, "Snapshot" projects and revert them from the "History" prompt - this makes easier to try any changes before relasing them (i.e: update pkgs, install new pkgs, delete pkgs, and so on..)
+You can edit project package.json in-place, "Snapshot" projects and revert them from the "History" prompt - this makes easier to try any changes before releasing them (i.e: update pkgs, install new pkgs, delete pkgs, and so on..)

 **Note that:** using ndm doesn't mean you can no longer use the CLI - The power of the Shell is strong!
 Use it, young Padawan! :D